A2Amir/Advanced-Lane-Line-Finding/writeup_template.md

-### Advanced Lane Finding
+### Advanced Lane Finding:

 The goal of this project is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
----

-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.